 The Garden of Connection

-A small group of co-conspirators, the core of the administrative team, is supported by a range of curatorial teams made up of artists, activists, academics, researchers, speakers, and spiritual friends.
+A small core team is supported by a range of co-conspirators made up of artists, activists, academics, researchers, and elders.

 The Core Team